dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

   *KERNEL32.DLL* and declared in *WINBASE.H* (files, pipes, semaphores, atoms, time, and so on) and *WINNLS.H* (National Language Support).
 - *Note:* This library does not provide thread support.
-Thread support is being handled at a higher level by Dylan’s own Threads library.
+Thread support is being handled at a higher level by Dylan's own Threads library.
   See the *Core Features* manual for details.
 - Win32-GDI Graphics Device Interface, drawing graphics and text, and printing.
 Corresponds to *WINGDI.H* and *GDI32.DLL*.